Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \section{Practical Recursive Inference Algorithms}

-To transform the recursive schemes introduced in Section~\ref{sec:forward-makrov} and Section~\ref{sec:reverse-makrov} into concrete and tractable algorithms, we impose additional structure on the forward and backward updates.
-This is accomplished by specializing the conditional posteriors defined in~\eqref{eq:forward-markov-optimal-conditionals} and~\eqref{eq:reverse-markov-optimal-conditionals}, along with the corresponding potential functions from~\eqref{eq:forward-markov-potentials} and~\eqref{eq:reverse-markov-potentials}.
-In particular, we focus on a class of approximate smoothing algorithms where the joint posterior is restricted to be Gaussian, and the Markov conditionals are constrained to the Gauss--Markov family.
-This restriction enables recursive formulations that admit closed-form updates.
+To transform the recursive schemes introduced in Section~\ref{sec:forward-makrov} and Section~\ref{sec:reverse-makrov} into concrete and tractable algorithms, we now impose additional structure on the forward- and reverse-Markov posterior updates.
+The abstract recursions in Proposition~\ref{prop:forward-markov} and Proposition~\ref{prop:reverse-markov} characterize the optimal tilted conditionals in~\eqref{eq:forward-markov-optimal-conditionals} and~\eqref{eq:reverse-markov-optimal-conditionals}, together with the corresponding potential functions in~\eqref{eq:forward-markov-potentials} and~\eqref{eq:reverse-markov-potentials}.
+These objects define the exact proximal update within the chosen Markov factorization, but they generally involve nonlinear integral transformations that are not analytically tractable.
+In this section, we obtain practical recursive algorithms by restricting the approximate joint smoothing posterior to the Gaussian family and the Markov conditionals to the Gauss--Markov family.
+Under this restriction, the tilted updates can be represented through finite-dimensional parameters, and the potential functions can be propagated by closed-form recursions.